 Here is an edited version/excerpts of our conversation with Mayur, for the full discussion please watch the video.

-I am originally from India and I’ve been out of the country now for the last 10 years.
+I am originally from India and I’ve been out of Singapore for the last 10 years.

 I had a conventional start to my career – I started in investment banking, then worked with big four companies and after that, I moved to South Asia.
 So I’ve been living in Singapore for the last six years and three years in Malaysia before this.
 My work was around corporates’ investment turnaround.
 To sum it up I was largely in finance and corporate strategy.

-Essentially my thesis was that I wanted to work at the cross-section of sustainability, technology, and impact measurements.
-So, it was basically about finding business models that can utilize this holy trinity.
-In the end, there was no plan B and it was a lot of talks honestly.
-I focus a lot on how you can pick these three points and change the way business models are done today.
-That’s what I’ve been focusing on for the last four years.
+I wanted to work at the cross-section of sustainability, technology, and impact measurements.
+It was basically about finding business models that can utilize this holy trinity.
+I focus on how you can pick these three points and change the way business models are done today.

-So that is where it pivoted into something called The Green Collective Singapore which runs in Singapore today.
-It is using the concept of a Gurudwara which is similar to a concept of a rural cooperative in India.
-But you use the principles and apply them in a very high-cost retail center like Singapore.
+In the case of an artisanal e-commerce marketplace, we created a business model at the backend; we aggregated communities from 10 Asian countries.
+It worked offline but we could never figure out the online user journeys.
+Hence, it pivoted into something called The Green Collective which runs in Singapore today.
 That was basically an experiment and it worked very well.
-It financed itself and has around 40 – 43 members who benefit from it.
+It financed itself and has around 40+ members who benefited from it.
 We’ve been able to transfer around 1.5 million dollars in additional sales to our beneficiaries.
-So that’s actually something which is kind of self-financed, self-run now.

 How did Mattrvest happen?